goop

 Contraceptive Methods: Everything You Need To Know

-Having sex comes with responsibilities, and if you want to enjoy it without undesired consequences, you will need to know all about contraceptive methods.
-Luckily, there are many options when talking about contraception, so you will easily find something that suits your needs and allows you to have as much sex you want, and more importantly, the way you want it.
+Having sex comes with responsibilities, and if you want to enjoy it without undesired consequences.
+You will need to know all about contraceptive methods.
+Luckily, there are many options when talking about contraception.
+So you will easily find something that suits your needs and allows you to have as much sex you want.
+And more importantly, the way you want it.

-Depending on the contraceptive method, it protects you from unwanted pregnancy, while some of them will also keep you safe from sexually transmissible infections (STIs).
-To answer all questions you might have about contraception, take a look at the best contraceptive methods and find out what benefits they bring for your sexual health and lifestyle.
+Depending on the contraceptive method, it protects you from unwanted pregnancy.
+While some of them will also keep you safe from sexually transmissible infections (STIs).
+To answer all questions you might have about contraception.
+Take a look at the best contraceptive methods and find out what benefits they bring for your sexual health and lifestyle.

 Condoms

-Having sex with a condom is the only way of protecting yourself and your sex partner against most STIs and pregnancy.
+Having sex with a condom is the only way of protecting yourself.
+And your sex partner against most STIs and pregnancy.
 It’s a contraceptive method that can be used on-demand, while also being hormone-free and simple to carry around with you at all times.
 Another great thing about condoms is they come in both male and female varieties.

 While male condoms are being rolled onto an erect penis to prevent sexual fluids from passing between the partners, the female condom is being placed into the vagina moments before having sex.
-When comparing these two options, a male condom is more practical, effective, and enjoyable as the female condom requires both partners to get used to it.
+When comparing these two options, a male condom is more practical, effective.
+And enjoyable as the female condom requires both partners to get used to it.

 Oral Contraceptive Pills